-To test for what types of firms and banks are being targeted by the local officials, I use individual loan information (at firm-bank level) between each firm and bank to explore potential heterogeneity of borrowers and lenders.
-With information on characteristics of borrowing firms and lending banks, I can separate loans into different bins according to borrower and lender types, make distinctions between loans to zombie firms and loans to healthy firms, loans from small local banks and loans from large national banks, and their interactions.
+To test for which types of firms and banks are being targeted by local officials, I use individual loan information (at firm-bank level) between each firm and bank to explore the potential heterogeneity of borrowers and lenders.
+With information on the characteristics of borrowing firms and lending banks, I can separate loans into different bins according to the type of borrower and lender and make distinctions between loans to zombie firms and loans to healthy firms, loans from small local banks and loans from large national banks, as well as their interactions.
 Specifically, I first divide all loans into two bins: loans to zombie firms and loans to non-zombie firms.
-Then I aggregate the loans in each bin separately to prefecture level to examine what firms are provided with targeted favors.
+Then, I aggregate the loans in each bin separately to the prefecture level to examine which firms are provided with targeted favors.
 I also divide all loans into another two bins: loans from local banks and loans from national banks.
-Similarly, I aggregate the loans in each bin separately to prefecture level to examine what banks are being pressured more to increase lending across the appointment cycle.
-Finally, I interact the two sets of bins to show a complete picture of bank lending manipulation in the last service year and appointment cycle of local officials.
+Similarly, I aggregate the loans in each bin separately to the prefecture level to examine which banks are being pressured to increase lending more across the appointment cycle.
+Finally, I interact the two sets of bins to show a complete picture of bank lending manipulation in the last service year and the appointment cycle of local officials.